 10. Museums and Parks

-There is also a Zoological Garden, if you have little kids or even if you yourself are a fan of animals, but if you’ve seen larger ones in other cities, it’s best to skip it.
+There is also a Zoological Garden, as mentioned earlier, if you have little kids or even if you yourself are a fan of animals, but if you’ve seen larger ones in other cities, it’s better to skip it.

-You might also enjoy a nice walk in the Sub Arini Park (Under the Alders Park), which is one of the biggest and the best maintained parks in Romania (take it from me, this is a nice quality, not many parks are maintained here).
+You might also enjoy a nice walk in the Sub Arini Park (Under the Alders Park), which is one of the biggest and the best maintained parks in Romania (take it from me: this is a nice quality, not many parks are well maintained here).

 Sibiu is also called The City with the Eyes, believe it or not.
 Not because there are many places where you can have beautiful panoramic views or anything like this, but rather because many of the houses have a unique architectural signature.